dalten-collective/keep/README.md

   If repeating backups are set for this ship, this resets the timer.
 - `%many`
   Set or unset repeating backups to the specified ship.

   The frequency is either null for unsetting, or the desired frequency for setting.

   If setting repeating backups and this agent **hasn't** been backed up to the specified ship before, this will trigger an immediate backup.

-If setting repeating backups at frequency `f` and this agent **has** been backed up to the specified ship at time `t`, this will trigger a backup at time `t+freq` or `now`, whichever comes last.
+  If setting repeating backups at frequency `freq` and this agent **has** been backed up to the specified ship at time `t`, this will trigger a backup at time `t+freq` or `now`, whichever comes last.
 - `%mend`
   Load a backup from the specified ship.